Android Vector Drawable Loader

 Advanced

-Make a Vector Drawable compatible with the library
+Make a AVD Compatible with the Library

 To ensure that a Vector Drawable can be loaded by the AVD Loader library at runtime, the image generator tool can generate a compatible version of the drawable.